 What is customer journey mapping?

-Customer journey mapping is about creating a visual map of customers' journey with your brand, starting from their very first impression.
-A customer journey map visually illustrates how your customers navigate throughout your touchpoints: promotional material, social media channels, your product itself—you name it.
+Customer journey mapping is about following your customers' journey with your brand, starting from their very first impression.
+A customer journey map helps you visualize how your customers navigate throughout your touchpoints: promotional material, social media channels, your product itself—you name it.

 As an example, think of any recent purchase you've made, and try to trace your journey back.